twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 };
 ```

-Before we start configuring Karma, you'll notice that we are referencing our existing Webpack configuration file and adding a plug-in - babel-plugin-rewire.
+Before we start configuring Karma, you'll notice that we are referencing our existing Webpack configuration file and adding a plug-in: babel-plugin-rewire.
 As mentioned previously, this will allow us to more easily mock internal component dependencies.
 Moving on, our first configuration point is the `basePath`.
 The location here establishes a relative path for all other paths specified in our configuration file.
 Since our configuration file is located inside of the "config" subdirectory, our base path is set to the root of the project.
 Next, we must declare any browsers to run our tests against.
 We're just using PhantomJS at the moment.
 Note that a Karma plug-in for PhantomJS is specified in the `plugins` section near the middle of the file as well.
 This plug-in will be used by Karma to start and control PhantomJS.

-The `files` configuration point is an array containing a path to the ECMAScript 5 shim used to fill-in missing ES5 support for PhantomJS, followed by a file that will be later coded to include all of our test files.
+The `files` configuration point is an array containing the path to a file that will be later coded to include all of our test files.
 Followed by `files` is `frameworks`.
 This array will only contain one value - "jasmine" - which is our unit test framework.
 Later, we'll write all of our unit tests using Jasmine.
 Notice that there is a corresponding plug-in - karma-jasmine - in the following `plugins` section.
 This plug-in provides Karma programmatic access to the Jasmine binaries.

 Skipping down just a tad to the `preprocessors` section, we are instructing Karma to run our unit test files through Webpack.
 The last two items in our config file - `webpack` and `webpackMiddleware` - are used to point Karma at our Webpack configuration file (which we pulled in at the top of this file) and ensure info messages are printed to the console, respectively.
 There is a Webpack plug-in for Karma as well referenced as the first item in our `plugins` array.
 Karma will only run our tests once and then exit, thanks to the `singleRun` option set to a value of `true`.
-And finally, our test results will be printed in a useful format to the console using a reporter plug-in - karma-spec-reporter.
-The alias for this reporter - "spec" - is include in the `reporters` array, and the plug-in is mentioned in our `plugins` array as well.
+And finally, our test results will be printed in a useful format to the console using a reporter plug-in: karma-spec-reporter.
+The alias for this reporter - "spec" - is included in the `reporters` array, and the plug-in is mentioned in our `plugins` array as well.
 Karma is ready to go, and next we will begin writing client-side unit tests.

 ### Writing our tests

-I've explained why it is important to write automated unit tests, covered the tools we will be using to write and run these tests, _and_ I've showed you how to configure karma to actually run the tests.
-Just one problem - we don't have any tests to run.
+I've already explained why it's important to write automated unit tests, covered the tools we will be using to write and run these tests, _and_ I've showed you how to configure Karma to actually run the tests.
+Just one problem - we don't have any actual tests to run.
 Let's take care of that now by writing comprehensive unit tests that cover each of [our three React components from the previous article][part1-components]: `<NameAdder />`, `<NamesList />`, and our "glue" component - `<NameManager />`.

 Each component's tests will be located in a dedicated file inside of a new subdirectory under our app directory.
 After writing all of our tests, our file tree will look something like this: